enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

 First lets start with the todo item.
 Copy and paste the following into `/app/elements/todo-list.mjs`.

-For now we will omit the styles because they are taken directly from the reference app and they will get in the way initially.
 Following our pattern of using forms first this item is made of two forms.
 The first form allows editing existing items.
 The second form allows deleting items.